Gab0/chessbotcom/README.md

 	  [executables] imagemagick, xdotool

 Usage:<br>
-    -> Open the online chess website, showing the board on the starting position (white bottom).
+    -> Open the online chess website, showing the board on the starting position (white bottom).<br/>
     -> Set 'WhiteSquareColor' variable @./keyConstants.py.
 Corresponds to the color of white chess squares on the screenboard.
-RGB tuple values:
+RGB tuple values:<br/>
-        'WhiteSquareColor = (240,217,181)'
+        'WhiteSquareColor = (240,217,181)'<br/>
-    -> Setup the screen and run '$./runGame.py --reference' (@ first run, redo whenever you change screen positioning/configs for whatever reason.)
+    -> Setup the screen and run '$./runGame.py --reference' (@ first run, redo whenever you change screen positioning/configs for whatever reason.)<br/>
-    -> Start the game, quickly run '$./runGame.py'
+    -> Start the game, quickly run '$./runGame.py'<br/>
-    -> Don't move the screen away from the referenced position, don't zoom.
+    -> Don't move the screen away from the referenced position, don't zoom.<br/>
     -> Game window needs to be on foreground.
-Clicking has to be done.
+Clicking has to be done.<br/>
     -> Avoid alt-tabbing from the browser window.
-This will screw your mouse operations while it runs, so just watch.
+This will screw your mouse operations while it runs, so just watch.<br/>